balajipandian20/Hand-Gesture-Controlled-Keyboard-and-Mouse/README.md

-# Gesture-Controlled-Keyboard-and-Mouse
+# Hand-Gesture-Controlled-Keyboard-and-Mouse

-A gesture controlled keyboard and mouse using Arduino and Ultrasonic sensor
+A hand gesture controlled keyboard and mouse using Arduino and Ultrasonic sensor

 This project uses Arduino UNO, Ultrasonic sensors and Python to move a mouse cursor and operate keys on a keyboard using gesture controls.
 The ultrasonic sensors hooked to the Arduino are used to determine the distance of the hands from the ultrasonic sensors.